 applied to all elements by default.

-To make full advantage of m.css, you need just three files written in plain CSS.
+To take full advantage of m.css, you need the following files written in plain CSS.
 Download them below or grab the whole Git repository:

 - pygments-dark.css, generated from pygments-dark.py

-Once you have the files, include them in your HTML markup.
+Once you have the files, reference them from your HTML markup.
 The top-level

-statement, so you don’t need to reference these.
-The dark theme uses the
+@import statement, so you don’t need to link all of them.
+The dark theme

 font for pre-formatted text and code, which you need to reference as well.
 See